Scotogenic $U(1)_{L_{\mu}-L_{\tau}}$ origin of $(g-2)_\mu$, W-mass anomaly and 95 GeV excess: 95 GeV Excess

 where $\tau_k=m^2_{H_i}/4m^2_k$ and the loop functions $A_r(\tau)$ are defined in Appendix~\ref{app:loop}. $N_c$ is the color factor, $Q_f$ is the electric charge of the fermion, and $g_{H_i ff}$, $g_{H_i WW}$ are the corresponding couplings of the scalars with fermions and W-boson respectively.

 The CMS collaboration has reported the signal strength for this channel as $\mu^{\gamma\gamma}_{H_{95}}=0.33^{+0.19}_{-0.12}$.
 In the current analysis of the 95 GeV signal strength, crucial parameters include $\sin{\theta_{12}}$, $M_{\eta^+}$, $\lambda_{\eta \Phi_1}$, $\lambda_{3}$, and the right-handed neutrino (RHN) mixing angle ($\sin{\beta_{12}}$).
 As the production cross-section of $H_{95}$ is directly proportional to $\sin{\theta_{12} }$, if $\sin{\theta_{12}}$ is very small, the production cross-section becomes minimal, leading to insufficient signal strength.
 Conversely, with very large values of $\sin{\theta_{12}}$, $H_{95}$ predominantly decays into SM-charged fermions through mixing with SM Higgs, causing a reduction in the diphoton branching ratio.
-Thus, achieving the desired 95 GeV signal strength necessitates precise tuning of the mixing angle.
+The mixing angles $\sin\theta_{13}$, and $\sin\theta_{23}$ can influence the signal strengths if they are sufficiently larger, as can be seen from Eq. (\ref{eq:couplingss}).
+Thus, achieving the desired 95 GeV signal strength necessitates precise tuning of the mixing angles.
 In addition, the mass of the charged component of the inert doublet $\eta^+$ cannot be arbitrarily large.
 As indicated in Eq. \eqref{diphotondec}, as $M_{\eta^+}$ increases, the decay rate of the 95 GeV scalar to the diphoton state decreases.
-In this context, it is essential to note that the necessary correction to the W-mass primarily stems from the $T$ parameter, which is highly sensitive to the mass difference between the neutral and charged components of the doublet scalar.
+In this context, it is essential to note that the necessary correction to the W-mass primarily stems from the $T$ parameter, which is highly sensitive to the mass difference between the neutral and charged components of the doublet scalar, which can be easily read from Eq. (\ref{eq:T}).
 Therefore, in seeking a shared parameter space that effectively accounts for both the 95 GeV signal strength and the W-mass anomaly, the mass of the doublet scalar becomes significantly constrained.